fenago/datascience-machine-learning/labs/lab_1.md

 27
 ```

-We'll print `DoSomething`, and remember that our first parameter is a function, so instead of passing in a named function, I can declare this function inline using the lambda keyword.
-Lambda basically means that I'm defining an unnamed function that just exists for now.
-It's transitory, and it takes a parameter x.
-In the syntax here, lambda means I'm defining an inline function of some sort, followed by its parameter list.
-It has a single parameter, x, and the colon, followed by what that function actually does.
-I'll take the x parameter and multiply it by itself three times to basically get the cube of a parameter.

 In this example, `DoSomething` will pass in this lambda function as the first parameter, which computes the cube of x and the `3` parameter.
 So what's this really doing under the hood?
 This lambda function is a function of itself that gets passed into the f in DoSomething in the previous example, and x here is going to be 3.
 This will return f of x, which will end up executing our lambda function on the value 3.
 So that 3 goes into our x parameter, and our lambda function transforms that into 3 times 3 times 3, which is, of course, 27.